OfficeDev/office-js-docs-pr/docs/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md

 1. In a text editor, create a file named TrustNetworkShareCatalog.reg.

-2. Add the following content to the file:
+2. Add the following content to the file.

     ```text
     Windows Registry Editor Version 5.00